7enTropy7/NTRU_cryptography/README.md

 ## Citation
 If you find this code useful in your research, please consider citing:

-!Awnon Bhowmik and Unnikrishnan Menon.
+Awnon Bhowmik and Unnikrishnan Menon.
 Enhancing the NTRU Cryptosystem.
 International Journal of Computer Applications 176(29):46-53, June 2020.